Advantages of a Carbon Dividends Plan

 Most Equitable Climate Solution

-A common concern is that carbon taxes can be regressive, imposing a disproportionate burden on the least fortunate.
-Pairing carbon taxes with dividends solves this problem and ensures that the most vulnerable come out ahead.
+A common concern is that carbon fees can be regressive, imposing a disproportionate burden on the least fortunate.
+Pairing carbon fees with dividends solves this problem and ensures that the most vulnerable come out ahead.
 Distributional studies show that most Americans – including the bottom 70 percent – would benefit economically.
 The reason is simple: the wealthier tend to pollute more, and would therefore face higher costs.
 This policy is also equitable in another way: since costs increase in direct proportion to one’s carbon footprint and all citizens receive identical dividends, everyone is rewarded equally for reducing their collective carbon footprint.

 Pro-Growth Climate Solution

 Given the ongoing weakness of the global economy, an ideal climate strategy would also double as a growth strategy.
 A carbon dividends plan can assist in three important ways.
-First, a gradually increasing carbon tax would send a powerful market signal that encourages technological innovation and large-scale substitution of existing energy and transportation infrastructures.
+First, a gradually increasing carbon fee would send a powerful market signal that encourages technological innovation and large-scale substitution of existing energy and transportation infrastructures.
 Second, rising fossil fuel costs would offer companies the predictability they lack in today’s energy market, encouraging longer-term investment.
 Third, dividends would have an important stimulatory effect by putting cash in the hands of the end consumers most likely to spend it.